Cervantes007/moonshard/vuepress/guides/get-started.md

 # Get Started

-Moonshard provide an opinionated API over [fastify](https://fastify.io) framework, it was created to allow fast development phase and incredible performance.
+Moonshard provide an opinionated API over [fastify](https://fastify.io) framework, it was created to allow fast development phase and blazing production performance.

 To start a server just execute the `start` function: